How to encrypt email in Gmail, Outlook, iOS, and Android

 If you’re using public Wi-Fi, consider downloading a virtual private network (VPN) to put a protective shield over your device.

 VPNs obscure the location of your device and encrypt your online traffic so no one can access your data.
-Norton Secure VPN helps secure the data you send and receive online, even if you’re connected to public Wi-Fi.
+Norton VPN helps secure the data you send and receive online, even if you’re connected to public Wi-Fi.

 5. Always log out when finished